-The 2020 67th Annual Washington International Competition for Piano will take place on May 23 and 24, 2020, in Washington, DC.
+The 2020 67th Annual Washington International Competition for Piano has been POSTPONED.
+Originally scheduled for May 23 & 24, 2020, in Washington, DC, the competition will now take place on October 3-4, 2020.
+More details forthcoming.

 - First Prize: $10,000